dhyeythumar/mlagents-video-streamer/README.md

 # Video Streamer

 <h4 align="center">
-    Live stream the training process of Reinforcement Learning using the virtual screen from Google Colab to Twitch.
+    Live stream the training process of ML-Agents (toolkit for Reinforcement Learning with Unity Engine) using the virtual screen from Google Colab to Twitch.
 </h4>

 ## Setup Instructions